ForecastHealth/ncd-diabetes/DOCUMENTATION.md

 # The Diabetes Model, and its Scenarios
-This document describes the Diabetes state-transition model, and the scenarios which are run using it.

 ##  The Diabetes Model and its design
 ### Diabetes Models creates several scenarios: Null_Diabetes, D1, D2, D3, D4, D5